ipfabric/docs/docs/IP_Fabric_Settings/site_separation.md

+---
+description: Site separation can follow a specific Regular Expression (RegEx) where separation will be performed based on portion of a device hostname or SNMP location.
+---

 # Site Separation

 Sites are separated collections of devices.
 Rule precedence is defined by the order from top to bottom.